alexhou00/Deutsche-Survival-Quest/README.md

 # Deutsche Survival Quest

 "Deutsche Survival Quest" is created by java and is inspired by *The Maze Runner*.
 It is created by using libGDX framework.
-The main Purpose is to collect the key and finding the exit to the next level.
-Game is successfully completed when all of the levels are completed without loosing all of the lives.
+The main goal of the game is to collect the key and finding the exit to enter the next level.
+The game is successfully completed when all of the levels are completed without loosing all of the lives.

 "Deutsche Survival Quest" depicts the story of an international student who has arrived to Germany for his studies.
 He first lands to Stuttgart Airport, claims his luggage to get to his train.
 Our player needs to find his *Deutschlandticket* in order to get on his train and safely arrive in Heilbronn.
 He needs to be careful, as there are strict ticket control personal in alert and also a lot of objects that are dangerous for his health.
-After a long journey to Heilbronn, our player needs to relax, hence he visits the *Altstadt* to see the city and then a *Brauerei* have to have a couple of drinks.
+After a long journey to Heilbronn, our player needs to relax, hence he visits the *Altstadt* to see the city and get his house keys.When he is already there, he decides to head to a *Brauerei* have to have a couple of drinks.
+But would the player keep an eye on his new keys?

 When our player finally catches his breath and rest a bit, he needs to go down town to register himself in the Rathaus.
 However, he completely forgot that traffic and order in Germany is quite different from his hometown.
 Would it bee a smooth journey to navigate through the city?
-When our player successfully navigates through the city and finds the Rathaus, he needs to register himself to seamlessly start his studies!!!
+When our player successfully navigates through the city and finds the Rathaus, he needs to register himself to finally start his studies!!!

 ## Table of Contents